 - Identifying program teaching and learning practices and pedagogies

-- Supporting data collection related to teaching and learning objectives and practices of a program
+- Supporting data collection related to a program's teaching and learning objectives, practices and outcomes

 - Reviewing and providing feedback on the self-study and action plan

-- Supporting Institutional Research and Planning by facilitating focus group sessions, if requested
+- Supporting Institutional Research and Planning by contributing to survey development, facilitating focus groups, or analyzing institutional data

 - Assisting with and supporting the implementation of the action plan